-Jennifer Chen, an attorney with Natural Resources Defense Council's energy and transportation program and Sustainable FERC Project, told Bloomberg BNA that the rules were unfair to renewables, which are reliable, but only for certain seasons in PJM's Midwest and mid-Atlantic market.
+Jennifer Chen, an attorney with Natural Resources Defense Council's energy and transportation program and Sustainable FERC Project, said that the rules were unfair to renewables, which are reliable, but only for certain seasons in PJM's Midwest and mid-Atlantic market.

 "The rules could easily be adjusted to require fuels to be available for half a year, rather than the whole year, which would allow solar and wind to compete [during times when they are more reliable]," Chen said by phone.

 In June, the U.S. Court of Appeals for the District of Columbia Circuit sided with FERC's decision to uphold PJM's capacity market rules.
 (Advanced Energy Mgt. v.
 FERC, D.C.
 Cir., No. 16-1234, 6/20/17).